Crypto terminology, decoded.

 Throughput

-The rate a blockchain processes transactions or data over time (e.g., TPS).
+The rate at which a blockchain processes transactions or data over time, often measured in TPS or bytes per block.

 Timelock

-A constraint that prevents a transaction or output from being spent until a specified time or block height.
+A spending rule that prevents a transaction or output from being used until a specified time or block height.

 Token